jkriss/altcloud/README.md

 And all requests for `/people/whatever/else` will be handled as if they were requests for /people.
 This is a nice way to do have a single handler for a range of urls where the data is actually fetched client side.
 (It's like single page apps, but with the option of having a set of pages.)

+If you want the slightly more typical behavior of returning the index.html file for all 404s, you can do this:

+    "*splat":
+      404: index.html

+(The `*splat` must be quoted, since a leading "*" character indicates an alias in YAML.)

 ### Custom headers

 If you want to add http headers for a given path or pattern, you can add a `headers` value to the `.access` file.